HendEmad/HendEmad/README.md

 If you're working on a project that aligns with my areas of interest, or if you're interested in discussing collaborations and sharing knowledge, let's connect and make a positive impact together!
 --->

 Hend is a teaching and research assistant who has recently graduated from the Faculty of Engineering, Electronics and Communication department, with an excellent academic record (GPA: 3.43), ranked 7th among her peers.
-She  works as a teaching assistant at the Faculty of Information Technology and Computer Science at Nile University, where she is engaged in algorithm optimization research.
+She  worked as a teaching assistant at the Faculty of Information Technology and Computer Science at Nile University, where she is engaged in algorithm optimization research.
 In addition to her work as a C++ instructor at Route.

 ▶️[What I have done since 2021](https://github.com/HendEmad/HendEmad/blob/main/Details.md)